Columbus Day Open House

 Location: Various Cities

-Emphasis is placed on the Bachelor of Arts degree in Biology because we want our students to be well-rounded undergraduates who also have good backgrounds in multiple disciplines that enhance students' writing and communication skills and critical thinking.
+Our Biology degrees cover the range of the life science from the molecular to organismal to ecological and enhance students' writing and communication skills and critical thinking.
 The College's General Education requirements help to provide this background.
 We try to prepare students for advanced studies, as well as for careers not requiring advanced degrees, by including courses in cognate (related) areas of science and in research.
 We encourage students to pursue minor degree programs in disciplines of interest to them; these range from music to chemistry or computer science, and some students obtain a second major in a discipline of their liking.

 Careers in Biology include: educator, researcher, environmental lawyer, health professional, interpretive naturalist, science journalist, and conservationist.